mlswg/mls-protocol/draft-ietf-mls-protocol.md

 opaque key_id<0..2^16-1>;
 ~~~~~

-## Parent Hash
+## Parent Hash {#parent-hash}

-Consider a ratchet tree with a parent node P and children V and S. Suppose an
+Consider a ratchet tree with a parent node P and children V and S. The parent hash
-`UpdatePath` object is applied to a ratchet tree along a path traversing node V.
+of P changes whenever an `UpdatePath` object is applied to the ratchet tree along
-This defines a new Parent Hash value for all parent nodes on the updated path
+a path traversing node V (and hence also P).
+The new "Parent Hash of P (with Co-Path
-including P. The new "Parent Hash of P (with Co-Path Child S)" is obtained by hashing
+Child S)" is obtained by hashing P's `ParentHashInput` struct using the resolution
-P's `ParentHashInput` struct using the resolution of S to populate the
+of S to populate the `original_child_resolution` field.
+This way, P's Parent Hash
-`original_child_resolution` field.
-P's Parent Hash fixes the new HPKE public keys
+fixes the new HPKE public keys of all nodes on the path from P to the root.
-of all nodes on the path from P to the root.
-Furthermore, for each such key PK the
+Furthermore, for each such key PK the hash also binds the set of HPKE public keys
-hash also binds the set of HPKE public keys to which PK's secret key was encrypted
+to which PK's secret key was encrypted in the commit packet that anounced the
-in the commit packet that anounced the `UpdatePath` object.
+`UpdatePath` object.

 ~~~~~
 struct {